heubych/uTradeFi_Documentation/docs/risk.md

 ### Volume risk: lack of Investors

-If investors are exiting the protocol, the investment pool would shrink accordingly and the amount of debt the funding providers would be responsible would also decrease.
+If existing investors are exiting the protocol, the investment pool would shrink accordingly and the amount of debt the underwriters would be responsible would also decrease.
 Therefore there are no risk in that scenario and all the gains and loses could be paid, just on a smaller pool.
-In an extreme scenario where all investors would be exiting the protocol, all synthetic trackers would have been liquidated and the funding providers not needed anymore.
+In an extreme scenario where all investors would be exiting the protocol, all synthetic trackers would have been liquidated and the performance underwriters not needed anymore.
 Therefore the lack of investors doesn't represent a real risk.

-### Volume risk: Lack of pool CDP Issuers
+### Volume risk: Lack of performance underwriters

-The protocol requires funding providers to guarantee the overall investment pool performance.
-If there are more investors than CDP issuers capacity, the clearing of the gain and losses is problematic and actions need to be taken to guarantee the stability of the protocol.
+The protocol requires performance underwriters to guarantee the overall investment pool performance.
+If there are more investors than underwriter capacity, the clearing of the gain and losses is problematic and actions need to be taken to guarantee the stability of the protocol.

-If funding providers are exiting the system while investors are 100% using the pool capacity, this would result in issues as the exposure of the investors would need to be reduced proportionally.
-In an extreme situation where all funding providers are exiting the protocol, the full liquidation of all sTrack would be required.
+If underwiters are exiting the system while investors are 100% using the pool capacity, this would result in issues as the exposure of the investors would need to be reduced proportionally.
+In an extreme situation where all peformance underwriters are exiting the protocol, the full liquidation of all sTrack would be required.